ben-wheeler/SimpleSwiftUIStarRating/README.md

 # SimpleSwiftUIStarRating
-A simple component used to view star ratings in SwiftUI.
-Sizing can be controlled via `.font()` and other SwiftUI related synatx.
+A simple component used to view star ratings in SwiftUI. \n Sizing can be controlled via `.font()` and other SwiftUI related synatx.

 ### Requires: